 The TwinGEO Integrated Territorial Framework

-It was conceived from a simple observation:
+It is grounded on a simple observation:

 The Problem of Fragmentation

-Most digital initiatives grow in silos:
+Most digital initiatives evolve in silos:

 - GIS models disconnected from engineering design